danieldelcore/trousers/README.md

 ### `withStyles` alias `withTrousers()`

-A [HOC (Higher Order Component)](https://reactjs.org/docs/higher-order-components.html) which accepts a component and a trousers style collector.
+A [HOC (Higher Order Component)](https://reactjs.org/docs/higher-order-components.html) which accepts a component and a style collector.
 Returns a new component, with the supplied styles rendered and passed down to via a `className` prop.

 Use this HOC in your class components, where hooks (and useStyles) are not available.